Policies Affecting Aid

 Refund Policy for Title IV Recipients - The Community College of Beaver County follows established federal guidelines for the treatment of students who withdraw from the college.
-A student who completely withdraws may no longer be eligible for the full amount of Title IV funds that the student was originally scheduled to receive.
+A student who completely withdraws (either officially or unofficially) may no longer be eligible for the full amount of Title IV funds that the student was originally scheduled to receive.

 If a student withdraws prior to completing 60% of the payment period the student is only eligible for the amount of Title IV aid that he/she has earned based on the time spent in academic attendance.
 Financial Aid must be prorated based on the percentage of the semester attended.
 If the amount disbursed to the student is greater than the amount the student earned, unearned funds must be returned by the student.

 The institution must return the amount of Title IV funds no later than 30 days after the date of the withdrawal.
 Funds will be returned in the following order: